The $W\ell\nu$-vertex corrections to W-boson mass in the R-parity violating MSSM: Conclusions

 \section{Conclusions}

-In this paper, inspired by the astonishing $7\sigma$ discrepancy between the very recent CDF-II measurement and the SM prediction on the mass of $W$-boson, we performed a phenomenological analysis on the muon decay that is relevant to the $W$ mass under the framework of RPV-MSSM, to access whether such a deviation can be accommodated by this NP model.
+In this paper, inspired by the astonishing $7\sigma$ discrepancy between the CDF-II measurement and the SM prediction on the mass of $W$-boson, we performed a phenomenological analysis on the muon decay that is relevant to the $W$ mass under the framework of RPV-MSSM, to access whether such a deviation can be accommodated by this NP model.
 We focused on the one-loop corrections to the vertex of $\mu\to\nu_\mu e\bar{\nu_e}$ decay, assuming that the vertex correction is only affected by a single $\lambda'$ coupling in the RPV-MSSM.
-Our constraint result from the muon decay, i.e., Eq.~\eqref{eq:mwbound2sigma} is more stringent than the recent measurements of $W \to \ell \nu$ decays at $2\sigma$ level.
-The $W\mu\nu/We\nu$-vertex also affects the $Z$-pole measurement, which would lead to a situation shown in figure~\ref{fig:bound}.
-This implies that pure $\lambda'$-contributions in the RPV-MSSM are hard to accommodate the CDF measurement entirely.
-However, the $\lambda'$-corrections can help raise the prediction of $W$ mass to be accordant with $m^{\rm CDF}_W$ at around $1\sigma$ level when combined with the oblique corrections.
+The numerical results shown in figure~\ref{fig:bound1} imply that pure $\lambda'$-contributions in the RPV-MSSM are hard to accommodate the CDF measurement entirely.
+However, the $\lambda'$-corrections can help raise the prediction of $W$ mass to be accordant with $m^{\rm CDF}_W$ at the $3\sigma$ level when combined with the oblique corrections, which is shown in figure~\ref{fig:bound2}.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 We thank Chengfeng Cai and Seishi Enomoto for valuable discussions.
-This work is supported in part by the National Natural Science Foundation of China under Grant No. 11875327, the Fundamental Research Funds for the Central Universities, and the Sun Yat-Sen University Science Foundation.
+This work is supported in part by the National Natural Science Foundation of China under Grant Nos.
+11875327 and 12275367, the Fundamental Research Funds for the Central Universities, and the Sun Yat-Sen University Science Foundation.
 F.C. is also supported by the CCNU-QLPL Innovation Fund (QLPL2021P01).